-Parents are welcome to tour Franklin Road Early Education Centre.
-Please phone the centre on 9523 9944 to arrange a suitable time.
+Parents are welcome to tour Franklin Road Early Education Centre on Monday 25 November (3pm).
+Please phone the centre on 9523 9944 to book your place.

 One of the reasons families choose our Franklin Road centre is for its community feel and local connections.
 All families are local to the area and value the centre's close partnership with nearby Woolooware Public School.